 Are these getting too much for you?
 But there are still more rides!
 Fuji-Q has water rides like Great Zaboon and Nagashimasuka, which are guaranteed to get you wet; Evangelion: World, where fans of Neon Genesis Evangelion can see scale models of Evangelions and some other characters, as well as recreations of certain scenes; and Ultimate Labyrinth, a maze with, supposedly, a 1/100000 successful escape rate, no thanks to visitors being given tasks that are too difficult to carry out, as they require not only physical skill, but also brain power.
 And for kids (or those who just want something very light and fun after all those thrill rides), Fuji-Q has Thomas Land, which has Thomas the Tank Engine and friends as its theme; a merry-go-round, spinning teacups, and a Ferris wheel, among others.
 Those are just some of Fuji-Q’s attractions; there are still a few more that went unmentioned here.
 But really, considering the long lines and the extreme thrills of Fuji-Q’s main attractions, you just might not have time to see everything, and Fuji-Q’s major roller coasters will make their normal ones look boring!

 At the end of the day, you can destress and congratulate yourself on surviving Fuji-Q Highland by taking a soak in Fujiyama Onsen, the amusement park’s in-house hot spring, with a view of Mt.
 Fuji from the relaxation area.
-Entrance is 1,260 yen on weekdays and 1,550 yen on weekends (but early morning entry and usage—from 7:00-9:00 am—is only 620 yen), but if you have a Fuji-Q Highland pass, you get 200 yen off admission.
+Entrance is 1,400 yen on weekdays and 1,700 yen on weekends (but early morning entry and usage—from 7:00-9:00 am—is only 620 yen).

 For other things to do nearby, check out our guide to Kawaguchiko!